(Last Updated on : 29/06/2018)

 , of Sadhana

 on particular deities, concentrating on some spiritual thought and so on.
-He only has to develop his awareness of Consciousness and that too not in any particular place.
-By the constant awareness of this Consciousness, the individual 'I' consciousness fast disappears and it is united with God-consciousness.
-In this stage the Sadhaka is one with His Subjective Energy and becomes Jivan Mukta (released in life).
-This path is meant for those seekers who reside at the highest level of ability.
+One only has to develop his awareness of Consciousness.
+By the constant awareness of this Consciousness, the individual I consciousness fast disappears and it is united with God-consciousness.

-Shaktopava is the means in which the aspirant or seeker has to develop concentration upon God-consciousness by means of some particular spiritual thought bestowed by the master.
-Here the Sadhaka has to concentrate on that particular thought of God-Consciousness without the support of Pranayama
+Shaktopaya is the means in which the aspirant or seeker has to develop concentration upon God-consciousness by means of some particular spiritual thought bestowed by the master.
+Here the Sadhaka has to concentrate on that particular thought of God-consciousness without the support of Pranayama

 , Mantra and so on.
-He must develop God-Consciousness simply and only by meditating upon this thought.
-That single thought of God-Consciousness will alone carry him to the Supreme State and Transcendental being.
-Shaktopaya is meant for those who have neither the highest nor the lowest power of meditating energy.
+He must develop God-consciousness simply and only by meditating upon this thought that will carry him to the Supreme State and Transcendental being.

-Kashmir Shaivism remained confined within the boundaries of Kashmir.
-The Punjab
+Kashmir Shaivism remained confined within the boundaries of Kashmir